 Frequently asked questions

 As airport lounge access is an especially desirable perk, credit card providers generally make it obvious on their websites if they offer airport lounge access.
 Often, this perk is listed under “travel benefits.”
 The best way to make sure is to contact your provider directly and ask if it provides airport lounge access, and if any free visits are included.
-Note that some credit card providers give a free membership to a lounge program but don’t include any free visits.
+Note that some travel credit cards give a free membership to a lounge program but don’t include any free visits.
 Lounge visits can cost upwards of USD$32 each, even with a membership.

 More of Canada’s best credit cards: